whennemuth/kuali-cloudformation/kuali_rds/migration/sct/README.md

        2. Locate each corresponding statement in  `12.create.user.roles.sql` and comment them out.
           This will avoid attempts to create roles that now already exist.

+       Also, there are some grants that need to be commented out because the target objects no longer exist in the database:

+       ```
+       GRANT READ ON SYS.SQLT$STAGE TO SQLT_USER_ROLE
+       /
+       GRANT WRITE ON SYS.SQLT$STAGE TO SQLT_USER_ROLE
+       /
+       ```

    13. **Remaining users:**
        Choose from the remaining users you want to also include.
 Some of the choices include people who no longer work at BU or defunct application users.
 These you can omit.